Serialcomms/Serial-Ports-in-VBA-Extra-Simple-2022/Excel/How-To.md

-# Installing and Using functions in Excel
+# Installing and Using functions as Excel Formulas
 ## Worksheet Cell Formulas